tedsanders/tedsanders.github.io/_drafts/2015-11-07-my-information-diet.md

 Our information diets reveal a lot about us.
 They reveal the people we trust, the values we hold, and the paradigms through which we interpret the world.
 This is why one of my favorite questions for gaining insight into other people's minds is: What's your information diet?

 We live in an age of abundance, and no resource is becoming abundant faster than information.
-Did you know that in the time it takes you to watch a 30-minute video on YouTube, an entire year of new video has already been uploaded?
+In the time it takes to watch a 30-minute video on YouTube, an entire year of new video has already been uploaded.
 It's crazy.
 Today, the bottleneck in learning about the world is not the production of good content, but rather sifting through that content to connect people with what they want.
 (Arguably, this is why Google is so valuable.
 And it also implies that linking to a great article on Twitter or Facebook adds as much value to the world as writing a great article yourself.)

 In this spirit---sharing the sources that shape my thinking and that I hope might be worthwhile to you---I have attempted to list my information diet below.
 And if you think I should be reading or listening to any great sources not on this list, please let me (and the rest of the world) know in the comment section.